acts-project/acts/docs/core/track_fitting.md

 The fit can be customized with several options, e.g., the maximum number of components.
 All options can be found in the {struct}`Acts::GsfOptions`.

-To simplify integration, the GSF returns a {class}`Acts::KalmanFitterResult` object, the same as the {class}`Acts::KalmanFitter
+To simplify integration, the GSF returns a {class}`Acts::KalmanFitterResult` object, the same as the {class}`Acts::KalmanFitter`.
-`.
 This allows to use the same analysis tools for both fitters.
-Currently, the states of the individual components are not retu rned by the fitter.
+Currently, the states of the individual components are not returned by the fitter.

 A GSF example can be found in the Acts Examples Framework [here](https://github.com/acts-project/acts/blob/main/Examples/Scripts/Python/truth_tracking_gsf.py).